fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 &nbsp;

-Open RDC by searching for “Remote” in the start menu; once opened you will see a login screen.
+Open RDC by searching for “Remote” ou "mstsc" in the start menu; once opened you will see a login screen.

 ![Remote Desktop Connection (RDC)](https://dydn9njgevbmp.cloudfront.net/img/docs/install_php_windows/00_RDC.png)

 &nbsp;

-Specifying “.\” in front of the user name will use the local network of the computer that you are connecting to rather than your domain.
+Specifying “.\” before the user name will use the local network of the computer that you are connecting to rather than your domain.
 This may or may not be needed depending on where and how you are connecting.

 ![Remote Desktop Connection (RDC) Login](https://dydn9njgevbmp.cloudfront.net/img/docs/install_php_windows/01_RDC_Auth.png)